Established in 1863, Kansas State University (K-State) is a public research institution and the nation’s first land-grant university.

 Known as ‘The Little Apple’, Manhattan, Kansas is home to the Konza Prairie Biological Station and Tuttle Creek State Park – a reservoir park offering golf, camping, swimming, archery and horse trails.

-The university has been ranked as one of the top 25 schools for sustainability by SaveOnEnergy.com and counts Erin Brockovich, the famed environmental activist (played by Julia Roberts in the 2000 biographical film), among its alumni.
+The university has been ranked as one of the top 25 schools for sustainability by SaveOnEnergy.com and counts Eric Stonestreet, a star of ABC’s “Modern Family,” among its alumni.

-Acknowledged by the Princeton Review as one of America’s best colleges, K-State is home to more CASE/Carnegie Professors of the Year than any other public research university in the country.
+Acknowledged by the Princeton Review as one of America’s best colleges, K-State is home to more national prestigious scholarship winners than any other public research university in the country.

-Over 475 student organisations can be found at the university, along with a plethora of sports teams.
+Over 475 student organizations can be found at the university, along with a plethora of sports teams.

 The university’s official sports mascot is Willie the Wildcat.
 At athletic events, students take part in what is known as The Wabash Cannonball – a dance routine symbolic of Wildcat unity and dating back to 1968, when a fire on campus destroyed all the marching band’s sheet music with the exception of the folk song Wabash Cannonball.